Amiens 2 Paris Saint-Germain 2: Champions falter as underdogs secure survival

 Kylian Mbappe missed a glorious stoppage-time chance to deny Amiens the point required to guarantee a second straight season in Ligue 1, meaning PSG must reflect on another disappointing outing as they struggle in the aftermath of confirmation that Emery is to depart.

-The Coupe de France final against third tier Les Herbiers on Tuesday, as well as the return of Neymar's return to Paris following injury, means Emery can still sign off with a domestic treble.
+The Coupe de France final against third tier Les Herbiers on Wednesday (AEST), as well as the return of Neymar's return to Paris after injury, means Emery can still sign off with a domestic treble.